RWS/studio-api-docs/apiconcepts/translationmemory/performing_translation_memory_lookups.md

 <img style="display:block; " src="images/SideBySide.jpg"/>

-The screenshot below shows an example of a 100% segment match (exact match) that was found found in a TM:
+The screenshot below shows an example of a 100% segment match (exact match) that was found in a TM:

 <img style="display:block; " src="images/ExactMatch.jpg"/>